 Little (51-6, 31 KOs) is, unfortunately, a long-forgotten champion.
 That’s too bad because he was a very good fighter.
 In 1966, Little knocked out former champion Denny Moyer.
 A year later he dropped Ki Soo Kim twice but still allegedly lost the fight by a split decision in South Korea.
 He received another shot in 1968 against Sandro Mazzinghi.
 The bout was ruled a no-contest.
 It should have been a TKO 8 for Little but instead, politics intervened.
 When Sandro refused the rematch, he was stripped of the title.
 Little then fought Stanley Hayward for the vacant title.
 He won the fight and went on to defend the title twice before losing it.
 Little is on this list because he deserves recognition.
 I know other guys like Koichi Wajima or Julian Jackson could take this spot, but Little was an outstanding fighter and should be remembered by somebody.
-Check out the top sports betting sites for betting on boxing!

 The sad thing about Kahlule is he’s remembered as a man who lost to Sugar Ray Leonard, but there was more to him than just that fight.
 Number one he fought his ass off against a Leonard who was his absolute best and gave Leonard a tough go before being stopped in the ninth round.
 Early in his career, he defeated former titlists Duran, Obed, and Castellini with only Obed lasting the distance.
 He beat former Olympian Sugar Ray Seales and captured the lineal and WBA belt by defeating Masashi Kudo over fifteen in 1979.
 Four defenses ensued and then Kalule got the financial call everyone in the early 1980s wanted.
 After the Leonard fight, Kahlule’s career was up and down and for the most part down, but he did garner a disputed decision win over Sumbu Kalambay.
 All in all, a good career and a very underrated fighter.